Renee Montgomery: Ownership of Atlanta Dream

 In February 2021, Montgomery was part of a three-member investor group that was approved to purchase the Atlanta Dream.
 The ownership change followed pressure on former owner Kelly Loeffler, a Republican former U.S. Senator who had angered WNBA players with her opposition to the league's racial justice initiatives, to sell her share of the Dream.
 Loeffler had previously refused a visit with Montgomery on social justice initiatives.

 Ownership of FCF Beasts

 On January 4, 2021, Montgomery joined Miro and Marshawn Lynch as a partial owner of the FCF Beasts of Fan Controlled Football.

 Broadcasting

 In 2020, Montgomery began working as a studio analyst for Fox Sports Southeast's broadcasts of Atlanta Hawks games.
 She had previously appeared on the network as a guest analyst.

 In March 2021, Montgomery was announced as the co-host of a Crooked Media podcast titled Takeline with Jason Concepcion.

 Montgomery called 2021 NCAA women's basketball tournament games for ESPN alongside Beth Mowins.

-In September 2021, Montgomery joined Meadowlark Media, for which she makes the podcast Montgomery & Co..
+In September 2021, Montgomery joined Meadowlark Media, for which she makes the podcast Montgomery & Co.

+Other ventures

+Montgomery is an investor in MOORvision Technologies and Ucam, a camera built to capture athlete's point of view during games.

+Documentary

+In 2024, A Radical Act: Renee Montgomery, a feature documentary chronicling Montgomery’s journey from WNBA star to team co-owner and activist, was released on Roku Originals.
+Produced by LeBron James and Maverick Carter’s UNINTERRUPTED and directed by Emmy Award winner Sandrine Orabona, the film explores Montgomery’s impact on sports, social justice, and community leadership.
+The documentary premiered at the Uninterrupted Film Festival and screened at the Martha’s Vineyard African American Film Festival.

 Personal life

 In April 2020, Montgomery married music artist Sirena Grace.
+She has an adoptive son named Angel Wiley, and a clip from 2023 featuring them dancing in their seats at an Atlanta Dream game went viral on social media in January 2025, in which Wiley is referred to as "Chopped Chin" in reference to the appearance of his chin.